parsabsh/linux-notes/README.md

 tar -xf archive.tar
 ```

-Although we can manually compress the generated tar file using `gzip`, the `tar` command has provided us with a option (`-z, --gzip`) to do this automatically.
+Although we can manually compress the generated tar file using `gzip`, the `tar` command has provided us with an option (`-z, --gzip`) to do this automatically.

 ```bash
 tar -zcvf friends.tar.gz friends.S03.E{01..24}